kaushar-b/cardiovascular-risk-ml/README.md

 3. Follow cells: install deps → load data → train → explain → evaluate
 4. For web: open `index.html` in browser (or deploy to GitHub Pages)

-### Future Ideas
-- Add lifetime risk estimation
-- Integrate more features (diet, exercise)
-- Mobile-responsive enhancements
-- Export personalized PDF summary

 Built by **Kaushar B** for **Byte2Beat** — turning bytes into tools that help beat cardiovascular disease.

-Questions?
-Open an issue or reach out!

-⭐ If this helps your learning/hackathon journey, give it a star!